dazemc/pi7600/README.md

 ### AT Command Interface `/at`

 - **Method**: `POST`
-- **Description**: Sends raw AT commands to the modem and returns the response.
+- **Description**: Sends raw AT commands to the modem and retrieves the response.

 **Example Request**: